edilio/programming-notes/cs2510/lectures-summary.md

 With this in mind, our best contenders above (the sorted ArrayList and the binary search trees) are looking less ideal.
 Further, because we are now worried about creating and deleting entries, we have to worry about the cost of maintaining the sort order.

-26.2 Introducing Hash-tables
+### 26.2 Introducing Hash-tables

 A hash-table is a data structure that allows us to quickly find data by a key.
 It is a very fast data structure, and it is the basis of many other data structures.

 Similar implementation to ArrayList but with a key instead of an index.
 The key is generated by a summarized function called a hash function.

-26.3 Introducing HashMaps
+### 26.3 Introducing HashMaps

-This data structure is so widely used that, like ArrayLists, Java provides an implementation for us.
-It’s called a HashMap<K, V>, and it’s a generic data type that is parameterized by the type K of keys and the type V of values.
+This data structure is so widely used that, like `ArrayLists`, `Java` provides an implementation for us.
+It’s called a `HashMap`<K, V>, and it’s a generic data type that is parameterized by the type K of keys and the type V of values.

 ```java
 import java.util.HashMap;
 ```

-In Java, every class implicitly extends a common base class called Object.
+In `Java`, every class implicitly extends a common base class called `Object`.
 (If we define a class that explicitly extends another class, then that base class eventually extends Object.)

-Because of this, every object type inherits a method called hashCode, which simply returns an integer.
-(This is also why every class has a toString method, and various other methods we haven’t needed to examine in this course.)
-Java even provides a default implementation of this method for us.
-A hash code is simply a summarization of a piece of data as a number, and the hashCode method is a hash function that computes this hash code for us.
+Because of this, every object type inherits a method called `hashCode`, which simply returns an integer.
+(This is also why every class has a toString method, and various other methods we haven’t needed to examine in this course.) `Java` even provides a default implementation of this method for us.
+A hash code is simply a summarization of a piece of data as a number, and the `hashCode` method is a hash function that computes this hash code for us.

 ```java
 class ExampleHashMaps {